andrewsheffield/cs157a/README.md

 * Open terminal and type `mysqld` this starts the server.
 * Open a new terminal window and type `mysql -u root` to access the running server
 * root is the default user in mysql and can be changed

+## MySQL Connector
+Added to the repo is the library file needed to connect MySQL The jar file needs to be added to the project library The Folder "example sql connection" hold a java file that has an example connection